chameleon54/personal-cat-detector/README.md

 # 🐱 Personal Cat Detector — Test Bench

-This repository contains the test bench and backend server for the Personal Cat Detector project.
+This repository contains the randomness of I don't know what am I doing and backend server for the Personal Cat Detector project.
 Follow the steps below to install dependencies, activate the virtual environment, run the server, and test the prediction system.

 ---